Venezuela kicks out head of EU delegation after new sanctions

 Shortly after announcing the expulsion, Arreaza said in another statement that he had delivered protest notes to diplomats from Germany, France, the Netherlands and Spain, which he said were the four governments that had “acted with the greatest, let’s say, malicious intent, to promote new attacks,” referring to the latest round of sanctions.

-“We have made every effort (...) to stabilize democratic coexistence in the country and once again sanctions, in quotation marks, against magistrates, against the judiciary,” the foreign minister said in a statement on state television.

-Arreaza added that Maduro had been “generous” to allow the European missions to remain in Venezuela after they refused to recognize him as head of state in 2019, after a presidential re-election in 2018 was deemed fraudulent by most Western nations.
+Arreaza on state television added that Maduro had been “generous” to allow the European missions to remain in Venezuela after they refused to recognize him as head of state in 2019, after a presidential re-election in 2018 was deemed fraudulent by most Western nations.

+“We were looking for dialogue, and important steps had already been taken with a European country, but not like this,” Maduro said in a live television appearance on Wednesday evening, without giving details.

+“Either you rectify or there will never be an agreement, of any kind, no type of dialogue, gentlemen of the European Union.”

 Venezuela in 2020 walked back a pledge to throw out the EU’s representative in the crisis-stricken OPEC nation, a move it had taken in response to a previous round of sanctions.

-Reporting by Vivian Sequera and Mayela Armas in Caracas; Writing by Sarah Kinosian and Luc Cohen; Editing by Alistair Bell and Matthew Lewis
+Reporting by Vivian Sequera and Mayela Armas in Caracas, Writing by Sarah Kinosian and Luc Cohen; Editing by Alistair Bell, Matthew Lewis and Himani Sarkar

 Our Standards: The Thomson Reuters Trust Principles.